Barbara Meier: Charity

 In 2008, she was an ambassador for the Year of Mathematics, to which she was appointed by the Federal Ministry of Education and Research.
 In 2012, she was one of the advertising ambassadors of the Deutsches Museum in Munich.
 She is the ambassador of the campaign "Inform" of the Federal Ministry of Food and Agriculture, which is promoting exercise and healthy nutrition of the population.
 Since 2015, she has been an ambassador of the WWF for the project "ghost nets", which informs the public about the environmental impact and dangers of the fishing nets floating in the sea.

 Since 2017, Barbara Meier has been the ambassador for the Federal Ministry for Economic Cooperation and Development for fair and environmentally friendly fashion.
 Meier is committed to bringing sustainable textiles from the niche to a broader market.

 Personal life

 Meier married Austrian entrepreneur and investor Klemens Hallmann in 2019.
-They had a daughter in 2020.
+Their first daughter was born in 2020 and a second daughter in 2022.